 (In 1869 the city leased this room as a courthouse.
 As the population grew in San Diego’s “New Town” the city fathers wanted to also move the public records out of Old Town.
 A heavy iron chain in the room has been seen to swing on its own, and many people report feeling uneasy there.
 Heavy footsteps have long been heard upstairs, above this room.)

 “Yankee Jim” wasn’t the last death that the Whaley House would see.
 Many Whaley family members haven’t strayed too far from the house named after them since their deaths.
 Thomas and Anna Whaley are both thought to haunt the Whaley House.
 Thomas has been sighted standing at the top of the staircase, while Anna is usually seen in the parlor, each sporting Victorian style clothing.
 One of their children, Thomas Jr., who passed away from Scarlet Fever in 1858 at just 18 months old, is also believed to reside within the house.
 Dying suddenly and tragically at such a young age may have trapped the spirit of the young boy, with many reporting to hear sounds of a child within the Whaley House.
 Then there is the ghost of Violet, another of the Whaley’s children.
 Violet was shamed, abandoned and conned by her own husband, which spiraled her into a depressive state.
-She retreated to her family home where, at just 22 years old, she took her own life by shooting herself in the chest on the second floor.
+She retreated to her family home where, at just 22 years old, she took her own life by shooting herself in the chest.
 The influence of Violet’s entity is felt by many, who experience extreme bouts of sadness in the area she committed suicide.
 The Whaley’s dog and cat are among other spirits of the family that have taken up a ghostly residence within the home, seen occasionally chasing each other inside and across the gardens.

 In the mid-1800’s a young girl running down the hill outside, struck a clothes line which crushed her throat.
 She was brought into the kitchen, where she later died on the kitchen table.
 Since then, a blond girl has been reported in the kitchen and running in the yard.
 Pots and pans hanging on the kitchen wall have been seen to move.